-Item Description Manager Address Set the IP address and Port number of the computer running the KVM over IP Matrix Manager.
+ltem Description Manager Address Set the IP address and Port number of the computer running the KE Matrix Manager software.
 The default port number is 9110.
 Beeper Check this box to allow the Receiver to beep when configuration changes are made to it.
 Touch Screen Calibration Use this button to calibrate the surface of a USB touch screen connected to the unit.
 When the calibration screen appears, touch the flashing + symbol at each corner until the process is complete.
 USB Mode Select the type of USB device you will connect to the USB ports: Virtual Media: Only select this option if you are plugging a USB flash drive into the USB ports.
 This will give you the highest data transfer speeds but cannot work with other USB devices.
 When Receivers mount or unmount USB flash drives, the keyboard and mouse operations will experience a brief delay.
 Each Transmitter and Receiver can respectively support up to 12 and 3 virtual media connections at the same time (including Tx local console USB keyboard and mouse).
-Note: KE6900ST / KE8900ST / KE9900ST transmitters only support up to 3 virtual media connections. vUSB (generic USB device): Use this option to plug USB peripherals into the USB ports.
-KE6900ST / KE8900ST / KE9900ST transmitters do not support vUSB (generic USB device) mode.
-In this mode, KE6900T / KE6940T and all Receivers support up to 2 USB connections, and all Transmitters support up to 5 USB connections (including Tx local console USB keyboard and mouse).
+Note: KE6900ST / KE9900ST / KE9900ST transmitters only support up to 3 virtual media connections. vUSB (generic USB device): Use this option to plug USB peripherals into the USB ports.
+KE6900ST / KE8900ST / KE9900ST / KE9900ST / KE9900ST transmitters do not support vUSB (generic USB device) mode.
+In this mode, KE6900T / KE6940T and all Receivers support up to 5 USB connections (including Tx local console USB keyboard and mouse).
 Note: The vUSB option also allows a keyboard and mouse with special functions to be plugged into the USB ports for console use.
-Use this only if the special functions of the keyboard or mouse are required but do not work when plugged into the console ports.
-When the keyboard and mouse are plugged into the USB ports, they will not work within the OSD menus.
-To work within the OSD menus, the keyboard and mouse must be plugged into the console ports.
-Encryption: Check this box to encrypt USB drives plugged into the USB ports.
-Receiver Keyboard Use the Keyboard Country Code drop-down menu to select the Receiver's language keyboard for use in the OSD.
+Use this only if the special functions of the keyboard or mouse are required but do not work when plugged into the USB ports.
+When the keyboard and mouse are plugged into the USB ports.
+The vUSB option also allows a keyboard and mouse with special functions to be plugged into the USB ports for console use.
+Use this only if the special functions of the keyboard or mouse are required but do not work when plugged into the USB ports, they will not work within the OSD menus.
+To work within the OSD menus, the keyboard and mouse and mouse plugged into the console ports.
+Encryption: Check this box to encrypt USB drives plugged into Receiver Keyboard the USB ports.
+Use the Keyboard Country Code drop-down menu to select the Receiver's language keyboard for use in the OSD.
 Video Quality (KE8900ST / 8900SR / 9900ST) You can select video mode or graphic mode for the video qualtiy, the Slim Version KE Series does not have a phsycial pushbutton on the front of the receiver.